Top 25 best platformers for Android phones and tablets

 Download Suzy Cube for Android or iOS ($3.99)

 It's more about the adventure and the mystery than pulling off tricky jumps, but this Martian epic will still challenge your ability to navigate tricky terrain with your jetpack.
 Plus, this essential game doesn't fit neatly on any other list.

 You should read our OCO review if you're eager to learn more about this beautiful and unique platformer before you dive into the actual game.
-It's a bit challenging to get used to, but after you got it down and you start understanding the rhythm, it'll be a delight.
+It's a bit challenging to get used to, but after you got it down and start understanding the rhythm, it'll be a delight.

-Limbo is a 2D platformer that sees you running from left to right and jumping over things.
+Limbo is a 2D title that sees you running from left to right and jumping over things.
 That's about where the similarities with Mario end in this stunningly bleak, brutal, monochrome adventure.
 It has been atop the lists for many years - pretty much since its official release.

 It's a well-deserving title though since there is a lot that makes it more of an experience, rather than a mindless game.
-Limbo has a story that's worth immersing into, albeit a liiiiittle dark.
+Limbo has a story that's worth immersing into, albeit a little dark.
 If you haven't tried it yet, you can also check out the free demo version and decide for yourself.

 We love the story of 8bit Doves, which - you guessed it - revolves around doves, or fancy pigeons!
 It has multiple game modes, and it feels absolutely at home on any smartphone.
 It's definitely worth a try if you haven't played it yet.